A few notes about spiritual warfare.

 Another covert indication may come in the way of what is unkempt.

-“Have you ever noticed cars that have experienced ‘desolation’?” asked this same fellow.
+“Have you ever noticed houses that have experienced ‘desolation’?” asked this same fellow.
 “Homes with weeds in the backyard, and boards on the windows?
 Chipped pink flamingos on the front lawn?
 People sitting on the porch who look like extras from ‘Night of the Undead’ — evil pouring forth from demonic assignments that you can see?

 “Demonic powers are localized regionally and become familiar with the cultural acceptance in your area,” he avers.
 “Just ride through different neighborhoods in your city and view the demonic oppression of people, homes, lawns, and vehicles.”